 - Date that the key is returned

-Room change requests are submitted online in PAWS and are processed in the order they are submitted.
-Housing & Residence Life will provide formal communication about the room change period via the Housing & Residence Life website and via email at the start of each semester.
-All room changes must be approved by the Housing Assignments Coordinator.Students should not change rooms without written consent from Housing & Residence Life as this may violate the terms of the Residence Hall Contract.
-After the student is notified that a room change is granted, he/she will be expected to complete the move and return the key to the previous room in twenty-four (24) hours; failure to do this will forfeit the original room change request.
+Reminder emails will be sent to all students' JagMail with additional information prior to the start of each formal request period.
+Students should not change rooms without written consent from USA Housing as this may violate the terms of the housing contract.
+After the student is notified that a room change is granted, he/she will be expected to complete the move and return the key to the previous room within twenty-four (24) hours; failure to do this will forfeit the original room change request.
 Please contact your Community Director with any questions or concerns.
-Fraternity and Sorority residents currently living in Housing & Residence Life who wish to complete a room change into a chapter house must submit their Move-Over request during the designated Move-Over period (see above IV.10.
-"Fraternity & Sorority Housing Move-Over").
+Note: Fraternity and Sorority residents currently living in Alpha Gamma Delta, Alpha Omicron Pi, Chi Omega, Kappa Delta, Phi Mu, or Pi Kappa Phi, who wish to complete a room change into a chapter house must submit their Move-Over request during the designated Move-Over period (see IV.10.
+'Greek Housing Move-Over').

 Students are encouraged to personalize their rooms but painting or modification of facilities and furniture is not permitted.
 Decorations must be able to be removed without causing damage.
 Televisions and other heavy objects MAY NOT be mounted on the wall.
 Be mindful that each student will ultimately be responsible for the cost to repair any damage to his/her room and its furnishings.
 The use of screws is prohibited in all University housing facilities.
 Approved decoration hangers/anchors are listed below.
 Decorations are not permitted within 18 inches of fire safety equipment (extinguishers, smoke detectors, and sprinkler systems).
 Please Note: Alcohol containers or paraphernalia may not be used as decorative items (see III.1 for further info).